 The reality is that over the past 40 years plastic bag usage has skyrocketed and has caused drastic problems for natural ecosystems and even our health.
 Plastic bags are often eaten by animals, causing them to choke and die.
 Furthermore, they take an extremely long time to decompose, are produced using fossil fuels, and cost millions of dollars a year to clean up .

 Even though the usage of plastic bags is still slowly on the rise, many countries have started to become aware of the environmental damage they can cause.
-Local communities, states, and even some countries have begun to take a strong stance on stopping the use of plastic bags.
-These countries are role models for the change away from plastic bags that the rest of the world needs to follow.
+Local communities, states, and even some countries have begun to take a strong stance on stopping plastic bag consumption and ending the pollution.
+These countries are role models for the change away from plastic shopping bags that the rest of the world needs to follow.

 Countries that have banned plastic bags

 The first country to ban plastic bags was Bangladesh in 2002.
 Since then many countries have begun to follow suit with country wide bans, local / partial bans, and taxes or disincentives on using plastic bags.

 Below is a list of countries that currently have a ban, tax, or disincentive on the use of plastic bags [2,6].

 |Bangladesh||2002||All polythene bags were banned, but due to the lack of enforcement plastic bags are still widely used.|

 |South Africa||2003||Plastic bags thinner than 30µ are banned and retailers must pay a fee for providing thicker ones.
 Poor enforcement in the country.|

 |China||2008||Plastic bags thinner than 25µ and consumers must pay a fee for thick plastic bags.|

 |Uganda||2009||Plastic bags thinner than 30µ.
 Problems with enforcement – plastic bags are still in use.|